 Feature pitches should have a specific story to tell—it is not enough to pitch an interesting topic.
 You must explain what kind of approach you’d take, what kind of ride you’ll take readers on.
 Who are the main characters?
 What obstacles or challenges will they meet on the way?
 How might your story resolve?
 What is the nut graf?
 We don’t expect you to have everything worked out in advance of reporting and writing the story, but the pitch should be able to give a sense of where the story will go.

 Similarly, pitches for essays need a clear argument.
 Explain what you want to say about the topic in hand, why you're qualified to write about it, what take-aways you hope to give readers, and the evidence you will marshal to make your case.

 MIT Technology Review publishes a bi-monthly print magazine.
 We run short news stories and profiles (500 words), op-eds, and data spreads in the front of the book and essays and book reviews in the back of the book (usually around 2000 words).

 The feature well of the magazine is devoted to narrative features, investigations, big profiles, and reported essays (generally between 2500-4000 words).
 Our features in each issue are centered around a theme.
-Here are the upcoming themes for the second half of 2023.
+Here are some of the upcoming themes.

 How much does MIT Technology Review pay?